-COP26 Did Not Deliver Everything We Wanted, But Here is Where Key Progress Was Made by FATIH BIROL

-LIMATE CHANGE IS PERHAPS the greatest challenge that humankind has faced and it is natural-and healthy-that our citizens demand strong action.
+COP26 Did Not Deliver Everything We Wanted, But Here is Where Key Progress Was Made by FATIH BIROL est challenge that humankind has faced and it is natural-and healthy-that our citizens demand strong action.
 Therefore, I understand the disappointment and frustration that some people expressed after November's COP26 Climate Change Conference in Glasgow.